Romambo/JCSDK_DocumentFile/unity_Document.md

         5. Export xcode project

-        6. Import the downloaded library file.
+        6. Import all library files.
 Look at the downloaded "SDKFile" file

-           Right-click in the project and select "Add File to "you project"" to add the locally downloaded library file
+           In the "class" directory, right-click to find "Add Files to "Unity-iPhone"" and click it, then a selection box will appear, find SDKFile, select it and add

-           Some of these libraries are dynamic libraries，xcode -> target -> General -> Framework,Librares,and Embedded Content
+           Some of these libraries are dynamic libraries，you need find Unity-iPhone target -> General -> Framework,Librares,and Embedded Content
-           Find the following library settings :(Embed & Sign):
+           Find the following library and change "Do Not Embed"->"Embed & Sign" after them ,as follows:
            > KSAdSDK.framework                   (Embed & Sign)
            > KochavaCore.framework               (Embed & Sign)
            > KochavaTracker.framework            (Embed & Sign)